 In some cases, the existing water meter servicing the property is undersized and unable to provide adequate flow to the fire sprinkler system.
 This will result in a water meter upgrade (a $2K-$5K fee paid directly to the water district).
 Water meter upgrades may in turn trigger a water lateral upgrade if the existing publicly owned lateral is undersized ($25K-$35K depending on water main location in relation to meter).
 Read more about water connections for your ADU.

 If the primary residence does not have an existing fire sprinkler system, it is likely that your water service does not have backflow prevention installed.
 A backflow device is a one-way valve that protects the public water system from contamination.
 If your property does not have a backflow prevention system installed, this will be required as a component of the ADU fire sprinkler system as well.
 Backflow prevention systems can range from $2K-$5K depending on the requirements of your jurisdiction.
+Some cities (like San Diego) allow passive purge systems, which are integrated into the plumbing system of the ADU and are typically less than $1K.

 What is the Fire Access Requirement in the City of San Diego?